EU Journeys

 children in all project activities.
 To prevent abuse and ensure children’s

-• Safe Recruitment and Screening: Staff and volunteers who
+well-being, the organization implements the following measures: • Safe Recruitment and Screening: Staff and volunteers who

 will work with children are carefully selected.
 Background checks (including